-Writing to the Sleep bit in the RegSysCntl1 register puts the EM6580 in sleep mode.
-The oscillator stops and most functions of the EM6580 are inactive.
+Writing to the Sleep bit in the RegSysCntl1 register puts the EM6680 in sleep mode.
+The oscillator stops and most functions of the EM6680 are inactive.
 To be able to write to the Sleep bit, the SleepEn bit in RegSysCntl2 must first be set to "1".
-In SLEEP mode only the voltage regulator is active to maintain the RAM data integrity, the peripheral functions are stopped and the CPU is reset.all other functions are in reset state.
+In SLEEP mode only the voltage regulator is active to maintain the RAM data integrity, the peripheral functions are stopped and the CPU is reset.
 SLEEP mode may be cancelled by Wake/Up on change, external reset or by Sleep Reset Counter if any of them is enabled.

 Waking up from sleep mode may takes some time to guarantee stable oscillation.
 Coming back from sleep mode puts the EM6681 in reset state and as such reinitializes all registers to their reset value.
-During sleep mode and the following start up the EM6580 is in reset state.
 Waking up from sleep mode clears the Sleep flag but not the SleepEn bit.
-Inspecting the SleepEn allows to determine if the EM6580 was powered up (SleepEn = "0") or woken from sleep mode (SleepEn = "1").
+Inspecting the SleepEn allows to determine if the EM6680 was powered up (SleepEn = "0") or woken from sleep mode (SleepEn = "1").